reinitd/git-repository-blog/README.md

 }
 ```

 Create a `posts.json` file anywhere in a publicly accessible place in the project directory, it's recommended that you create a new repository just for the blog's data, so other users wont have access to the site's main repository.

-You can leave this blank, here is an example of what it will look like:
+You can leave the initial file blank unless you want to manually add data, here is an example of what it will look like once you create a blog post:
 ```json
 {
   "last_updated_timestamp": 1713358687,